 Computer Viruses: What They Are and How to Protect Yourself

-Computer viruses are programs that, like biological viruses, can replicate themselves, spread from one computer (or body) to another, and generally cause problems.
-Today there are various types of programs that spread among computers, and they are collectively called “malware” ( mal icious soft ware ).
-Depending on the form of malware, the damage can be just annoying (lots of pop-up ads, or otherwise slowing the performance of your computer) to downright disastrous (causing you to reformat a harddrive).
+Computer viruses are programs, like biological viruses, that can replicate themselves, spread from one computer (or body) to another, and generally cause problems.
+Today, there are various types of programs that spread among computers, and they are collectively called “malware” ( mal icious soft ware ).
+Depending on the form of malware, the damage can be just annoying (lots of pop-up ads, or otherwise slowing the performance of your computer) to downright disastrous (causing you to reformat a hard drive).
 If your computer starts acting “strangely,” then you might have a low level virus.
 Regardless of the level of damage, it's worth protecting your computer from them … not to mention one of the worst things about viruses: if you have one you can unknowingly spread it to other people.
 You don't even have to sneeze or shake hands to spread a computer virus!

 How Do I Get the Viruses?

 These days most viruses travel through the Internet, primarily by e-mail.
 The best rule of thumb is not to accept attachments that you are not expecting or don't know about.
 So many jokes travel via e-mail, and many of them by attachment.
 Why risk it?
 At FAU, we have virus scanners on the e-mail servers which analyze attachments for viruses.
 If an attachment is found to contain a virus, the attachment is removed from the e-mail message; you still get the e-mail but there will be a notice that an attachment was removed.